 Steve advises clients on mergers and acquisitions and shareholder activism, as well as media strategy, investor relations and crisis communications.
 During the past three decades, he has been involved in numerous takeover battles, friendly mergers, activism situations, crises and other high-profile matters involving many of the world’s most respected corporations.
 Steve is well-recognized for his depth of experience in the financial services sector and has developed close working relationships with the leading attorneys, investment bankers and journalists covering the space.
 In addition, he has worked with numerous healthcare, energy, industrial, consumer and technology companies.
 His areas of expertise include:

 He has counseled many financial services companies on M&A, investor relations, regulatory challenges, crisis and reputation management.
-Most recently, he advised First Horizon and IBERIABANK in their pending merger of equals; CIBC in its acquisition of PrivateBancorp; KeyCorp in its acquisition of First Niagara; PJT Partners in its spin-off from Blackstone; ACE in its acquisition of Chubb; Virtu Financial in its IPO; CIT Group in its acquisition of OneWest Bank; Sterling Financial in its merger with Umpqua Holdings; Citizens Republic Bancorp in its sale to FirstMerit; Transatlantic in its merger with Alleghany; Warburg Pincus in its investment in Santander Consumer USA; and Whitney Holding in its sale to Hancock Financial.
+Most recently, he advised Argo Group in its pending sale to Brookfield Reinsurance; Umpqua Holdings in its merger of equals with Columbia Bank; First Horizon and IBERIABANK in their merger of equals; CIBC in its acquisition of PrivateBancorp; KeyCorp in its acquisition of First Niagara; PJT Partners in its spin-off from Blackstone; ACE in its acquisition of Chubb; Virtu Financial in its IPO; CIT Group in its acquisition of OneWest Bank; Sterling Financial in its merger with Umpqua; Citizens Republic Bancorp in its sale to FirstMerit; Transatlantic in its merger with Alleghany; Warburg Pincus in its investment in Santander Consumer USA; and Whitney Holding in its sale to Hancock Financial.
 In the past several years, he represented Wells Fargo in its acquisition of Wachovia; PNC in its acquisition of National City; Banco Santander in its acquisition of Sovereign; Compass Bancshares in its sale to BBVA; Capital One in its acquisition of Hibernia; and JP Morgan in its acquisition of Bear Stearns.
 He advised CIT on the largest pre-packaged bankruptcy in history and was retained by Sandler O’Neill & Partners on the day after 9/11/01 to manage crisis communications and advised the firm for 10 years.
 He has also provided assistance in the U.S. to several of the largest global financial institutions, including Deutsche Bank and HSBC.

 Mergers & Acquisitions